 The annual assessment of needs has identified numerous items requiring attention.
-Current high priority identified include (1) relocation of the Dairy Unit, (2) relocation of the Poultry Unit, (3) development and construction of new research facilities at the Equine Unit, (4) repair/replace ventilation exhaust stacks at the Swine Unit, and (5) updating and modernizing animal research space in the Garrigus Building basement.
+Current high priority identified include (1) relocation of the facilities that support the dairy calf nutrition and dairy heifer development research programs, and remodeling of the Boar Stud into a laboratory and office/meeting facility for the dairy research program, (2) relocation of the Poultry Unit, (3) development and construction of new research facilities at the Equine Unit, (4) construction of a new Meats Lab, (5) updating and modernizing animal research space in the Garrigus Building basement, and (6) updating and modernizing analytical laboratory space throughout the Garrigus Building.